Welcome Follow @The Minters

 James Minter, a member of the 'North Suffolk Minters', has published a book called The Unexpected Consequences of Iron Overload.
 James has haemochromatosis, otherwise known as iron overload, and the book is a spoof thriller which James hopes will help raise funds for the Haemochromatosis Society.
+A revised and updated second edition was released in 2016.
 It's available from Amazon.

 March 2015: Peter Minter, of the 'Ipswich Minters', has published 'The Brickmaker's Tale'.
 It's about the history of brick making in Bulmer, Suffolk, which dates back to 1450 and is the only place in the UK still making bricks using this method.
 The book is available from Kestrel Bookshop in Sudbury, priced £30.
 To find out more, visit www.bulmerbrickandtile.co.uk

 10 October 2015: Colin Stewart and Hazel Virtue were married in Dunbar, Scotland.
 Some photos taken at the wedding can be seen here.

 Features Follow Twitter to get information about site updates but click What's New to see the most recently updated individuals and families.
 For a record of earlier updates, click here

 Minter stories - click on the links below to read personalised family histories:

 The Hunsleys - are related to the Minters via the 2011 marriage of John Hunsley and Erica Minter.
 John is a member of the 'Lincolnshire Hunsleys' (which actually originated in Yorkshire) but rather than expand the Great Horkesley tree, the Hunsleys can be found on this site in their own tree.
 I'm indebted to Stephen 'Doc' Hunsley for his help in putting the Hunsley tree together.